All Episodes

 He's being asked about Fox News and the media echo chamber from Fox News.

-Okay, here's here's Warren's answer.
+Okay, here's Warren's answer.

-There is a somewhat unified amalgam of forces out there, and some of it might be traced to the coming of talk radio in the late 80s, and in particular with the astonishing success and impact of Rush Limbaugh, then the coming of Fox News, where you did have these forces which were sort of playing on a similar ideological page and have had a huge impact.
+There is a somewhat unified amalgam of forces out there, and some of it might be traced to the coming of talk radio in the late 80s, and in particular with the astonishing success and impact of Rush Limbaugh and the coming of Fox News, where you did have these forces which were sort of playing on a similar ideological page and have had a huge impact.

 I'm in the forest.

-I mean, I'm I am the forest.
+I mean, I am the forest.

-And these guys start talking about me and this conservative media, and these people in the drive-by media really do think that the audiences here are mind-numbed and are incapable of making their minds up uh on anything without being told how to think or what to think.
+And these people in the drive-by media really do think that the audiences here are mind-numbed and are incapable of making their minds up on anything without being told how to think or what to think.

 I was the original outsider when it comes to media.

-I didn't know anybody, I didn't network.
+I didn't network.

-It just didn't, it was never ever going to happen.
+It just didn't, it was never, ever going to happen.

 I didn't go to the universities, none of that stuff.